A7med23/obsidian-sync/Minecraft/ATM9.md

 - [ ] Set up a reactor there for the builder
 - [ ] Make builder
 - [ ] Make shape card and filter card
+- [ ] Get all atm gear
+- [ ] Make angel wand with infinity wand
+- [ ] Build the mob farm for apotheosis gear in the end

 ## beginner gear guide and progression